 Preservation of geological collections in museums

 Mineral specimens, despite their apparent stability, are prone to deterioration in museum environments.
-Currently available methodologies are not suitable for routine collection monitoring, as results are not necessarily replicable, and, in the absence of guidance on suitable storage conditions, triggers and the suitability of conservation actions are difficult to determine.
+Currently available methodologies are not suitable for routine collection monitoring, as results are not necessarily replicable, and, in the absence of guidance on suitable storage conditions, triggers for, and the suitability of, conservation actions are difficult to determine.
 We need a more robust approach to the delivery of preventative conservation of geological collections.
-This studentship, based at the University of Oxford and in partnership with the Amgueddfa Cymru - National Museum Wales and BSRIA Ltd, addresses these issues.
+This studentship, based at the University of Oxford and in partnership with Amgueddfa Cymru - National Museum Wales and BSRIA Ltd, addresses these issues.
 The student will define what kind of material change in minerals constitutes damage; develop a protocol for routine monitoring of museum geological collections for potential damage; establish optimum environmental and minimum air quality standards for different types of minerals; and test rigorously the suitability of conservation treatments that are presently available.